alttch/eva3/doc/notifiers.rst

 JSON
 ----

-HTTP notifications (aka web hooks) can be transferred to servers which, for some reasons, cannot work with MQTT in real time, e.g. servers containing third-party or your own web applications.
+HTTP notifications (aka web hooks) are used by applications, which, for some reasons, cannot work with MQTT in real time, e.g. servers containing third-party or your own web applications.

 JSON notifier send POST request to specified URI with data: